 Response #29

 The main inconsistency we found is that some of our authors have their full name while others have their initials.
 We tried to remedy this but it appears that the JCP document class is not compatible with the \bibliographystyle{abbrv} command.
-We will work with the JCP proofs editor to resolve this at a later time.
+We will work with the JCP proofs editor to resolve this at the galley stage..